Gonzih/blog.gonzih.me/content/post/2020-02-12-foraging-cat-toy.markdown

 Main difference in this design is that it's implemented in OpenSCAD and as a result fully configurable.

-3D designs are available on [thingiverse](https://www.thingiverse.com/thing:4159282) or [github](https://github.com/Gonzih/scad-library/blob/master/stl/foraging_cat_toy.stl).
+3D designs are available on [github](https://github.com/Gonzih/scad-library/blob/master/stl/foraging_cat_toy.stl).
 OpenSCAD source code is available also on [github](https://github.com/Gonzih/scad-library/blob/master/foraging_cat_toy.scad).
-One can use either OpenSCAD or [thingiverse](https://www.thingiverse.com/thing:4159282) to customize the design.
+One can use either OpenSCAD to customize the design.

 ### Preview model
 <script src="https://embed.github.com/view/3d/Gonzih/scad-library/master/stl/foraging_cat_toy_preview.stl"></script>